 For example, we stink, we are dangerous, we keep a gun or a knife with us all the time, we cannot eat with chopsticks, do not like Japanese food (esp. natto, raw fish, anko, senbei etc.), are loud, rude, tall and because we don’t know and understand the Japanese culture we have no common sense.
 Furthermore, our brains are inferior to the Japanese ones which is why it’s impossible for us to ever master their language.

-That’s why – depending on your outer appearance, of course – people might change to the other side of the road, won’t sit next to you in the train – even stand up when you sit next to them – and why life in general can be really difficult for us sometimes.
+That’s why – depending on your outer appearance, of course – people might change to the other side of the road, won’t sit next to you in the train – even stand up when you sit next to them.

-By difficult I mean that apartments are more often than not, not rented to foreigners.
+Apartments are often not rented to foreigners.
 Most of the time it will be the company you work for that has to rent it.

 Why?
 Well, because foreigners are loud, will have loud parties every night, won’t know how to separate the garbage properly, and and and …